mait-systems/MAIT.gen/README.md

 For issues and questions:
 1. **Quick Issues**: Check the troubleshooting section above
 2. **Hardware Setup**: See the [Professional Documentation](./MAIT_Professional_Documentation.md)
-3. **Technical Details**: Review `PROJECT_MEMORY.md` for detailed technical info
 4. **GitHub Issues**: Open an issue with logs and configuration details (without secrets)
 5. **Professional Support**: Contact yariksychov@pm.me for installation assistance

 ---

-**Note**: This system is designed for marine generators with Modbus RTU interfaces.
+**Note**: This system is designed for generators equipped with DecisionMaker3500 with Modbus RTU interfaces.
 Ensure your generator and network setup match the requirements before deployment.